yinghj/FaceRecognitionPCA/README.md

-# FaceRecognitionPCA
+# Face Recognition using PCA
-MATH295 Numerical Analysis Final Project Winter 2018
+MATH295 Numerical Analysis Final Project Winter 2018 - by Huiji Ying and Yuhao Wan

 ## Dataset Source:
 - “The Database of Faces” (formerly “The ORL Database of Faces”)